udacity/create-your-own-adventure/english/marshmallow.md

-Once upon a time many authors collaborated to make meaningless linked story.
+Once upon a time many authors collaborated to make a meaningless linked story.

 And that story was about [cricket](cricket/if-you-love-cricket/ifyoulovecricket.md)

 A few learned to [tango](tango/tango.md)

-Some preferred to
-Enter [The Forest!] (forest/forest.md)
+Some preferred to enter [The Forest!] (forest/forest.md)

 If you are a fan of ZooZoo go [here](zoozoo/zoozoo.md)